Local Testing with Python

 Example of running a Python HTTP server in PowerShell

-Common Mistakes
+Common Mistakes and Troubleshooting

-Running the server from the wrong folder
+Problem: you started the server from inside the wrong folder

-cd your-project-folder
+cd path/to/the/folder-above-textAnalysis

 python -m http.server 8000

-Opening files directly instead of using localhost
+Problem: you opened the HTML file directly instead of using localhost

-Port already in use
+Problem: port 8000 is already in use

 python -m http.server 8080